johnnynuuma/agari-yatai/README.md

 # agari yatai -- kuchi shōga

 ## Disclaimer:
-   This kuchi shōga is not in public domain and for personal use only and is not to be shared.
+   This kuchi shōga is not in public domain, for personal use only and is not to be shared.

 ## Sound key:
    right =  DON, do, ka, su <br/>